 On the back of the bar, there's an opening for the inputs and the power cable.
 There are also holes for wall-mounting.
 The bar comes with mounting brackets and screws, which is convenient.

 The Klipsch Cinema 600 has a fair build quality.
 The bar itself is mostly made of plastic, but it doesn't feel quite as solid as the plastic on some of the other bars we've tested.
 Also, the bar is mostly covered with fabric, which seems like it could rip or get dirty easily.
 The subwoofer is mostly made of solid wood.
+For a better-built soundbar, check out the Samsung HW-A650.

 The Klipsch Cinema 600 has an impressive stereo frequency response.
 Its sound profile is balanced with an extended low-bass, making it suitable for listening to lots of different types of audio content.
 The overemphasis in the mid-treble may make sibilants like S and T sounds seem piercing or bright.